SanthoshRaju91/angular-style-guide/content/post/directives.md

 <b>"@" Scope:</b>

-    This type of scope is used for passing value to the directive scope.
-Let's say that you want to create a widget for a notification message:
+  <p>This type of scope is used for passing value to the directive scope.
+Let's say that you want to create a widget for a notification message:</p>

   Example-
   ```javascript